What is Revalidation?

 Revalidation is the process by which all licensed doctors have to demonstrate to the GMC that they are up to date and fit to practise.
 Since its launch in December 2012, revalidation is now a legal requirement for all doctors, underpinned by dedicated legislation called the Medical Professional (Responsible Officers) (Amendment) Regulations 2013.

 The purpose of revalidation is to promote patient safety and improve the quality of patient care.
 It is also intended to strengthen continuing professional development and reinforce systems that identify doctors who encounter difficulties and require support.

-The GMC has set generic standards for revalidation applicable to doctors of all medical specialties.
-The medical royal colleges and specialty associations have defined further supporting information requirements specific to each medical specialty.
+The GMC has set the generic standards for revalidation for all doctors.
+The medical royal colleges and specialty associations have further defined the supporting information requirements for each medical specialty.

 The College’s role

 The College has worked closely with the surgical specialty associations and the Academy of Medical Royal Colleges to set the specialty-specific requirements on supporting information for surgical revalidation, including continuing professional development, outcomes and audit.

 The College aims to support revalidation across all surgical specialties.Together with the surgical specialty associations, we continue to monitor revalidation implementation developments in surgery, and keep under review the specialty standards, guidance and tools for surgeons and their employers.

 In the next few years, as revalidation is implemented, the College will continue to work with the GMC and the Department of Health to ensure that the process improves and that more advanced, specialised standards are adopted.
 In particular, we expect measuring outcomes to become an integral and mandatory part of surgical revalidation.
 We aim to ensure that the revalidation process remains fit for purpose and is relevant to surgeons and surgery.

 Support from the College